-Adopted Budget Documents (These documents are not yet published):
+Adopted Budget Documents:

 - Adopted Budget.
 Produced and released by the Controller's Office.
 Contains the Budget Resolution.
 Otherwise includes the same information as the Proposed Budget Book, updated for the Council's changes. - Budget Summary.
-A pamphlet presenting analytical information and summary data regarding the adopted budget. - Detail of Department Programs: Supplement to the 2022-23 Adopted Budget (White Book), Volume I and Volume II.
+A pamphlet presenting analytical information and summary data regarding the adopted budget.
+(This document is not yet posted.) - Detail of Department Programs: Supplement to the 2023-24 Adopted Budget (White Book), Volume I and Volume II.
 Contains the same information as the Blue Book, but updated to reflect the changes made by the City Council.
+(These documents are not yet posted.)